manasmbellani/simplehttpsserver/README.md

     * OpenSSL conf file: to generate self-signed cert with IP in SAN It will also attempt to clean up the generate ssl keys, when interrupted with CTRL + C.

+## Setup

+Recommended way to install this tool is as follows:

+git opt

 ## Usage and Arguments